 Despite the utmost importance of listening to your mix, looking at it is also necessary.
 Meters are the visual aids for decision making.
 They divulge clipping and other undesirable content that is too subtle to hear during production but may become obvious after compression.
 There are many types of meters used in audio.
 Perhaps the most useful are peak and VU meters.

 AMPLITUDE AND LEVEL

 As you probably already know, there is a specific difference between amplitude and level.
-Simply put, amplitude is bipolar and level is the absolute magnitude (See Blog: Loudness and Level).
+Simply put, the amplitude is bipolar and level is the absolute magnitude (See Blog: Loudness and Level).

 Bipolar Unipolar (Fully Rectified)

 Level is used in metering because, as far as incoming signal, the audio engineer/producer is really only concerned with one thing – that it does not exceed the limit of their system.
 It does not matter whether the voltage is positive or negative at this point.
 All that matters is its distance from 0.

 Voltages and digits are useless to audio engineers because we don’t have the sensitivity to level changes that the computer does.
 Make no mistake, our ears are VERY sensitive; but, our just noticeable difference (JND) for level is 1 dB – not even close to a computer’s sensitivity.
 The two sounds below from Loop Master’s Kate Wild sample pack are separated by the JND.
 Imagine trying to tell the difference between them with less change than this.

 The dB scale was implemented for practicality.
 It describes a ratio of intensities (intensity compared to a reference) rather than a raw linear value.
 The limit of most professional audio equipment is 1.23V and the limit of most audio sequencers is a sample level of 1.
 Both of these numbers are usually noted as 0 dB on the interface.
 This does not necessarily mean there will be clipping if you push the level higher than 0 dB.
 Most equipment and software has some built-in headroom.